David Cameron defends children's heart surgery review

-Leeds General Infirmary, Glenfield Hospital, Leicester and London's Royal Brompton Hospital were set for closure.'No choice'
+Leeds General Infirmary, Glenfield Hospital, Leicester and London's Royal Brompton Hospital were set for closure.

 During Prime Minister's Questions, Mr Thornton, Liberal Democrat MP for Eastleigh, said: "The excellent children's heart unit at Southampton General is the best in the country outside of London, yet the recent decision by the secretary of state means more uncertainty for patients and their families in my Eastleigh constituency.

 "What assurances can the prime minister give over the future of this unit?"

 The prime minister accepted the move had created "frustration" for parents, but said he did not believe the health secretary "really had any choice" but to rethink the plans.